brainrake/glossary/glossary.md

 ## Names

-We use bind things to names so we can refer to them using names instead of repeating the things.
+We bind things to names so we can refer to them using names instead of repeating the things.

 ### Binding

 The mapping from a name to the thing it refers to.

 To "bind something to a name" means "to attach a name to something".
-Like putting a tag on it.
+Like putting a name tag on it.

 We usually bind expressions (including functions) and their types to names so we can use them later by name, without having to type them again and again.

-A binding, aka variable definition, extends the (static and dynamic) environment with a new name.
+A binding, aka variable definition, is used to extend a (static and dynamic) environment, making the name available within the binding's scope.
-Later, when we use the name, the (static) type and (dynamic) value bound to the name can be looked up in the environment.
+Later, when we use the name, (static) type and (dynamic) value bound to the name can be looked up in the respective environment.

 ### Scope